DanHodges/TheologicalDictionary/gender-the-in-trinity.md

 # Gender The In Trinity?
-Definition of Gender The In Trinity? coming soon.
+The definition of Gender The In Trinity? is coming soon!